 Your dentist can provide patients with a mouthguard designed to align the jaw so that the throat does not collapse and stop breathing while they sleep.
 These devices should be worn every night and are custom-made to ensure a comfortable and secure fit.

 Are There Risks with This Sleep Apnea Treatment?

 Untreated sleep apnea can lead to severe medical complications, including a heightened risk of heart disease due to added stress on the heart and cognitive deterioration from a lack of good quality sleep.

 The mouthguard treatment does not pose health risks for a patient, but lack of compliance in using the mouthguard could lead to a continuation of sleep apnea health concerns.
 You can learn more about your unique case by scheduling a consultation with your dentist.

-Frederick Center for Dentistry offers sleep apnea treatment and other general dental solutions to patients in Frederick, MD.
-Dr. Goyal also specializes in cosmetic and restorative dentistry, including dental implants and other tooth replacement treatments.
-To schedule an appointment with our practice, contact us online or reach our office by phone at 301.264.5680.
+Frederick Center for Dentistry offers sleep apnea treatments in Frederick, MD.
+Schedule an appointment with our dental practice online, or reach our office by phone at 301-264-5680.